Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Theory

-As can be seen in Fig.~\ref{fig:ESG}, ESG$_{\textrm{impaired}}$ is first-order insensitive to fluctuations in the I/Q impairment amplitudes.
-This insensitivity helps mitigate gain margin issues in the laser frequency stabilization servo.
-By contrast, ESO$_{\textrm{impaired}}/\kappa$ is first-order sensitive to $\phi$ and $\Delta_I/\xi$, with slopes of $-0.22~\%/{}^\circ$ and $7.8~\%$, respectively, but is identically zero for $\log _{10}(\mathrm{g})$ and $\Delta_Q/ \xi$ impairment amplitudes (see Fig.~\ref{fig:ESO}).
-A nonzero ESO directly translates into a frequency offset in the locked laser frequency [see Eq.~\eqref{eq:offset}].
-The $\phi$ and $\Delta_I/\xi$ must therefore be stabilized to suppress long-term laser frequency drifts.
+As shown in Fig.~\ref{fig:ESG}, $\gamma$ is first-order insensitive to fluctuations in the I/Q impairment amplitudes, which helps mitigate gain-margin sensitivity in the laser-frequency stabilization servo.
+By contrast, $\delta/\kappa$ is first-order sensitive to $\phi$ and $\Delta_I/\xi$, with slopes of $-0.22~\%/^{\circ}$ and $7.8~\%$ per unit of $\Delta_I/\xi$, respectively, but is identically zero for all values of $\log_{10}(g)$ and $\Delta_Q/\xi$ (see Fig.~\ref{fig:ESO}).
+A nonzero $\delta$ directly translates into a frequency offset of the locked laser (see Eq.~\eqref{eq:offset}), so $\phi$ and $\Delta_I/\xi$ must be sufficiently stable to suppress long-term frequency drifts.